 [Sarbu 2018]

-Most thermal projects are not designed for electrical storage.
+Most thermal projects to date are not designed for electrical storage.
 Most sensible/latent heat systems create ice or chilled water to improve energy efficiency of commercial buildings, creating low temperature reservoirs at night for cooling during daytime[58].
 PCMs feature heavily in construction materials for energy efficient buildings for temperature regulation [57].
 No commercial applications of thermochemical storage appear to be in development at this time.

 Thermal storage for electrical generation is dominated by sensible heat molten salt, accounting for 77% of all thermal energy stored[10].
 This is almost entirely implemented as Concentrated Solar Production (CSP), with typical duration of 4 – 10 hours[58].
 As CSP turns solar incidence directly into stored heat for conversion into electricity, this does not represent a true alternating current (AC) to AC system.